-NHTI awards professional certificates in accordance with the policies set forth in the current edition of the CCSNH Board of Trustees Manual.
-Students who are matriculated in professional certificate programs must complete a Petition to Graduate form to receive their professional certificate.
+NHTI awards professional certificates in accordance with the policies in the current edition of the CCSNH Board of Trustees Manual.
+Matriculated students in professional certificate programs must complete a Professional Certificate Request Form to receive their professional certificate.
+(Professional certificates are not awarded at the commencement ceremony.)
 All forms must be completed and returned to the Registrar's Office.
 Students must meet the following requirements to earn a professional certificate from NHTI:

-- · Completion of all program requirements - Achievement of a passing grade for all courses required by the specific program - Achievement of a minimum GPA of 2.0 in those courses required for the specific program - · Completion of 8 credits or 25%, whichever is larger, in NHTI-controlled courses
+- Completion of all program requirements - · Achievement of a passing grade for all courses required by the specific program - · Achievement of a minimum GPA of 2.0 in those courses required for the specific program - Completion of 8 credits or 25%, whichever is larger, in NHTI-controlled courses